It seems that a LOT of agents want to push whole life insurance.

 And since this is such an important topic, we’ve laid out the all the advantages and disadvantages to whole life insurance so you can make the best decision for your family.

 First, let’s start with a very brief overview of whole life insurance and how it differs from term life insurance.
-Term life insurance covers you for death benefits only.
+Term life insurance is temporary, and covers you for death benefits only.

-Whole life insurance covers you not only for death benefits, but also comes with an additional feature which is a cash value accumulation component.
-A part of the premium you pay goes toward the cash value accumulation portion.
+Whole life insurance covers you not only for death benefits, but also comes with an additional feature, which is known as a cash value accumulation component.
+Essentially, a part of the premium you pay goes toward the cash value accumulation portion.

-This is an interest bearing account so the cash value builds over the life of the policy from both the premiums you add to the account, which also grows with interest.
+This is an interest bearing account, so ideally, the cash value builds over the life of the policy from the premiums you add to the account.

 There are several positive upsides to having a whole life insurance policy, so let’s look at them in greater detail.

 A whole life policy covers you for your entire lifetime.
 The premiums you pay are guaranteed for the lifetime of a policy.
-Although the premiums appear more expensive than a term policy, you don’t have to worry about the premiums increasing, as it may if you have a term policy and the initial term expires.
+Although the premiums appear more expensive than a term policy, you don’t have to worry about the premiums increasing as it may if you have a term policy, the initial term expires, and you try to renew or purchase a new term policy.

 This way you can be assured that your coverage will be available down the line to help your family pay the mortgage and other bills.